VantorreWannes/cos_lcs-zig/README.md

 # zig-cos

-This repository contains a Zig implementation of a greedy algorithm for finding a common subsequence.
+This repository contains a Zig implementation of a greedy algorithm for finding the longest common subsequence.

 ## `CosLcsIterator`